Jets limp into Foxborough to face roaring Patriots | Devdiscourse

 Falk, who starred at Washington State, completed 20 of 25 passes for 198 yards without committing a turnover in his NFL debut after spending last season with Gase in Miami.
 Falk will be hoping to keep the Jets from their first 0-3 start since they lost their first four games in 2003.
 Darnold told reporters Wednesday he is targeting a return in Week 5 in Philadelphia after New York's bye week, which would limit Falk to just one start.

 New York gave up 325 yards to Baker Mayfield and has been outscored 40-3 since Le'Veon Bell scored the Jets lone offensive touchdown in the third quarter of Week 1 against Buffalo.
 The Jets lost linebacker C.J.
 Mosley to a groin injury in the second half of their season opener.
-He sat out Monday, did not practice Wednesday and may be out this week.
-Top rookie Quinnen Williams (ankle) and wideout Demaryius Thomas (hamstring/knee) also sat out Wednesday.
+He sat out Monday's game and is listed as doubtful to play against the Patriots.
+Top rookie Quinnen Williams (ankle) and wideout Demaryius Thomas (hamstring/knee) also are doubtful.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)